Okara, Pakistan: Climate

-The climate of Okara is usually warm and dry.
+The climate of Okara is usually warm and dry, except during the summer monsoon season between June and September.
 The coldest months are December to February, when temperatures may drop to 3 C, with moderate rainfall.
 The hottest months are May to July, when temperatures may reach 45 C. The annual average rainfall in the city is approximately 615 mm.

 History

-Okara is a relatively new agricultural city; during the period of British rule there was a forest of Okaan where the city has been rebuilt, and from this, the name of the city was derived.
+Okara is a relatively new agricultural city.
+During the period of British rule there was a forest of Okaan where the city has been rebuilt, and from this, the name of the city was derived.
 During British rule, the area was part of Montgomery District and contained a large saltpeter refinery.
 There are many textile mills in Okara.
 The predominantly Muslim population supported the Muslim League and the Pakistan Movement.
-After the independence of Pakistan in 1947, the Muslim refugees settled in the Okara District.
+After the independence of Pakistan in 1947 the Muslim refugees settled in the Okara District.
 In 1982, the city became the headquarters of the newly created Okara District.
 Okara has had a railway line since 1892.

 Okara is known for its cattle breed known as Sahiwal and a water buffalo breed known as Niliravi.
 It is very rich in livestock population and production.
 Livestock Production Research Institute Bahadar Nagar Farm is a very large government farm near Okara.
 The farm has many cows, buffalo, bulls (for reproduction), goats, and sheep.

-Olympian Liaqat Ali Wahlah

-Ali was awarded a wildcard for the 2012 Summer Olympics in London, the UK where he represented Pakistan by competing in the 100m.
-He eventually came fourth in the men's 100-meter preliminary race with a time of 10.90 seconds.
-He missed the third position by just 0.01 seconds and thus did not qualify for the next round.[3]
-He won two Bronze medals for Pakistan at the 2010 South Asian games.
-Ali has participated in 17 international competitions and has secured a medal in each.
-He has also represented Pakistan at the 2009 and 2013 World Athletics championships.[4]
-Ali has completed the IAAF Level 1 coach course, He is now a certified IAAF coach.